$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 INFO 2025-05-15 11:23:52,750 __main__:498 server: Listening on ['::', '0.0.0.0']:8321 INFO: Started server process [1] INFO: Waiting for application startup.
 INFO 2025-05-15 11:23:52,765 __main__:151 server: Starting up INFO: Application startup complete.
 INFO: Uvicorn running on http://['::', '0.0.0.0']:8321 (Press CTRL+C to quit) -

-The deployed model displays in the Models tab on the Data Science project details page for the project it was deployed under.
+The deployed model displays in the Deployments tab on the project details page for the project it was deployed under.

 -